Figure 1: Wetting occurs when molten solder penetrates a copper surface, forming an intermetallic bond.

 The second factor of importance when soldering is the surface condition.
 If any oxides or other contaminants cover the pads or leads, there will be a barrier to the heat flow.
 Even though the iron tip is the right size and temperature, it may not be able to supply enough heat to the joint to melt the solder.

 A third factor to consider is thermal linkage.
 This is the area of contact between the iron tip and the work.

 Figure 2 shows a view of a soldering iron tip soldering a component lead.
 Heat is transferred through the small contact area between the soldering iron tip and pad.
 The thermal linkage area is small.

-Before solder is applied; the surface temperature of the parts being soldered must be elevated above the solder melting point.
+Before solder is applied, the surface temperature of the soldered parts must be elevated above the solder melting point.
 Never melt the solder against the iron tip and allow it to flow onto a surface cooler than the solder melting temperature.
-Solder applied to a cleaned, fluxed and properly heated surface will melt and flow without direct contact with the heat source and provide a smooth, even surface, filleting out to a thin edge.
+Solder applied to a cleaned, fluxed, and properly heated surface will melt and flow without direct contact with the heat source and provide a smooth, even surface, filleting out to a thin edge.
 Improper soldering will exhibit a built-up, irregular appearance and poor filleting.
-For good solder joint strength, parts being soldered must be held in place until the solder solidifies.
+For good solder joint strength, soldered parts must be held in place until the solder solidifies.

 Post Solder Cleaning

-When cleaning is required, flux residue should be removed as soon as possible, but no later than one hour after soldering.
+When cleaning is required, flux residue should be removed immediately but no later than one hour after soldering.
 Some fluxes may require more immediate action to facilitate adequate removal.
-Mechanical means such as agitation, spraying, brushing, and other methods of applications may be used in conjunction with the cleaning solution.
+Mechanical means such as agitation, spraying, brushing, and other application methods may be used in conjunction with the cleaning solution.

 Care should be taken to avoid the need for resoldering.
 When resoldering is required, quality standards for the resoldered connection should be the same as for the original connection.